Prefer watching a video tutorial? View our IMPORTRANGE Google Sheets guide here:

 To specify the first parameter of the IMPORTRANGE function, you can either use the full URL of the spreadsheet or just the spreadsheet key.
 Either one is enough to identify the spreadsheet that you want to import from.

-The Range String is the second parameter of the IMPORTRANGE function.
+The Range String is the second parameter of the Import Range formula.
 This is also a string value, and has the following format:

 As you can see, the range_string contains two parts: